pai-nuneza/SymonPracticalExam/README.md

 ## User Story
-An Client from Fremantle Australia wants to have a web application that manages employees and project assignments.
+A Client from Fremantle Australia wants to have a web app that manages employees and project assignments.

 Client wants to do create, update and deactivate employee.